MarinaGRey/MarinaGRey/README.md

 | **[🤝 Web social media](https://github.com/MarinaGRey/sapienza_web_project)**       | *This project consists on a web application with the aim to create a social platform with similar features to Instagram.
 Both the APIs and the frontend in HTML were programmed.*    |
 | **[💊 Create a pharmacie's database](https://github.com/MarinaGRey/pharmacy_database)**       | *This project consists on the creation of a database for a pharmacy, that includes the creation of the tables, populating them, includinf the PKs and FKs and making queries and triggers.*    |

 Other projects can be found in my [repositories](https://github.com/MarinaGRey?tab=repositories).
-In my other projects, there are several studies regarding supervised and unsupervised learning, Excel, neural nertworks, among others.
+In them, there are several studies regarding supervised and unsupervised learning, Excel, neural nertworks, among others.

 ---